ANOVA (Analysis of Variance)

 - If you are not concerned with violations to the assumptions and are testing less than half of the possible pair wise comparisons, use Dunn’s Test or the modified Bonferroni Test.

-All of these tests will ensure that the Type I error rate remains under control as was established by the researcher and will tell you exactly which groups are different from one another.
+All of these post-hoc tests will ensure that the Type I error rate remains under control.

 One-way ANOVA: Are there differences in GPA by grade level (freshmen vs. sophomores vs. juniors)?

-Two-way ANOVA: Are there differences in GPA by grade level (freshmen vs. sophomores vs. juniors) and school district (district one vs. district two)?
+Two-way ANOVA: Are there differences in GPA by grade level (freshmen vs. sophomores vs. juniors) and gender (male vs. female)?

 Data Level and Assumption

-Data level and assumption plays a very important role in ANOVA.
-In ANOVA, the dependent variable can be continuous or on the interval scale.
-Factor variables in ANOVA should be categorical.
-Like the T-test, ANOVA is also a parametric test and has some assumptions, which should be met to get the desired results.
+The variables' data level and test assumptions play an important role in ANOVA.
+In ANOVA, the dependent variable can be continuous (interval or ratio) level scale.
+The independent variables (sometimes called factor variables) in ANOVA should be categorical (nominal level) variables.
+Like the T-test, ANOVA is also a parametric test and has some assumptions.
 ANOVA assumes that the distribution of data should be normally distributed.
-ANOVA also assumes the assumption of homogeneity, which means that the variance between the groups should be equal.
-ANOVA also assumes that the cases are independent to each other or there should not be any pattern between the cases.
-As usual, when planning any study, extraneous and confounding variables need to be considered.
-ANOVA is a way to control these types of undesirable variables.
+The ANOVA assumes the assumption of homogeneity, which means that the variance among the groups should be approximately equal.
+ANOVA also assumes that the observations are independent of each other.
+Researchers should keep in mind when planning any study to look out for extraneous and confounding variables.
+ANOVA has methods (i.e., ANCOVA) to control these types of undesirable variable effects.